Average NZ Salaries by Age 2025 - Where Do You Stand?

 It's difficult to determine a specific length of time it takes New Zealanders to earn more than $100,000, as this can vary based on education, skills, work experience, and the industry you work in.
 However, it's common for people to reach this income level in their mid-to late-30s or early 40s as they gain more experience and skills and progress in their careers.

-Where can I find data on what Kiwis are earning?
+Where can I find data on what New Zealanders are earning?
 What about data related to Net Worth?

 You can find the best data on earnings and net worth statistics in New Zealand from these three government organisations: